bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 ![AWS-IAM-ROLE](../platform2-screenshots/aws_iam_role.png#center)

-3. Click on button `Create role`, then select:
+3. Click on the button `Create role`, then select:
    * Trusted entity type: **AWS service**
    * Common use cases: **EC2**

 ![AWS-IAM-Role-Form](../platform2-screenshots/aws_iam_role_form.png#center)

-4. Click next, and then create new policy that will be attached to this role:
+4. Click next, and then create a new policy that will be attached to this role:
    * json policy:
 ```
 {